mmbman/Katagiri/1987-06-07-Shobogenzo-Genjokoan-Talk-3.md

 **Katagiri**: Yes.

-**Question**: When no side is obscure - that’s when all things are buddhas.
+**Question**: When no side is obscure - that’s when all things are Buddhas.

-**Katagiri**: Yeah; behind, anyway.
-In other words, all sentient beings are behind you, always supporting.
+**Katagiri**: Yes.
+In other words, all sentient beings are *behind* you, always supporting.

 We are always going in front.
 But we have a back.
-But we don’t see the back, you know; we always see the front, what’s going on.
-But we always ignore the back.
-The back is huge.
-So, “the other sentient beings are obscure” means “with a back,” in other words, behind you, and then supporting.
-Even though you don’t like crying, “Oh, go ahead, go ahead,” in many ways. *[Laughter.]*
+But we don’t see the back, you know?
+We always see the front, what’s going on.
+We always ignore the back.
+[But] the back is huge.
+So, “the other sentient beings are obscure” means “with a back” – in other words, behind you, and then supporting.
+Even though you don’t like [it], crying, “go ahead, go ahead.”
+In many ways, you know? *[Laughter.]*

-That’s spiritual teacher.
 If you become a spiritual teacher, you must be like that.
-You cannot be a front.
-If you become a front person, if you become a person in front, it’s trouble maker.
+You cannot be a *front* person.
+If you become a person in front, it’s making trouble.
 So if you become a spiritual teacher, you must be always a person of behind.
 But, it really helps.

-#### end of recording
+#### 1:12:06 end of recording

 *This talk was transcribed by Kikan Michael Howard.
 Audio recordings of Katagiri Roshi are being used with permission of [Minnesota Zen Meditation Center](https://www.mnzencenter.org/katagiri-project.html).*